mhbeals/mhwood.github.io/histories/hndm.md

-According to an analysis by the Dirección General de Cómputo y de Tecnologías de Información y Comunicación at UNAM (the National University's Computing and Communication and Information Technologies General Office), the OCR average success rate is 54%.
+According to an analysis by the Dirección General de Cómputo y de Tecnologías de Información y Comunicación at UNAM (the National University’s Computing and Communication and Information Technologies General Office), the OCR average success rate is 54%.
 It was found that 72% of the images have good readability, about 15% regular, and 13% poor.
 The image quality was 56% good, 34% regular, and less than 10%